ESG Management

 Percentage of smokers: Reduce by at least 1.0% from the previous year

-Communication with stakeholders (investors, etc.) Engagement with external parties Effective engagement with investors, etc. (total of 250 cases)
+Communication with stakeholders (investors, etc.) Engagement with investors, etc. Effective engagement with investors, etc. (total of 250 cases)

-Compliance with international principles on human rights Human rights due diligence Implement human rights due diligence
+Compliance with international principles on human rights Human rights due diligence Follow up human rights due diligence conducted in fiscal 2023 - Response underway HD

 Human rights awareness Implement human rights training